 New relationships of your ex can always be full of concern.
 You find yourself dealing with a third-party who has not been vetted and someone who your ex has selected.
 While many significant others are harmless, in some instances, they can have a criminal past.
-This becomes especially concerning if they are classified as a sex offender.
+This becomes especially concerning if your ex lives with a sex offender.

 In such instances, the Illinois statute on Allocation of Parental Responsibilities (750 ILCS 5/600 et seq.) provides some guidance on what to do in these awkward and scary situations.